fountainsam/Team3_Project1/README.md

 **Project Title:** **UFOs**

 **Team members:**
-Cara Boldarini, Irina Tenis, Yanqiu Yang, Sushil Murali, Sam Fountain
+Cara Boldarini, Irina Tenis, Yanqiu Yang, Sushil Murali, Sam Fountain.

 **Questions to be answered:**
  #UFO sightings have been reported around the world for centuries, but where are they most commonly seen?